Pixel Tracking

 Having a person on hand to assist in holding tools or the horse’s foot is also a great asset and makes the job easier.

 Prior planning and having everything you need at hand is important, if you haven’t undertaken a procedure or used a certain product before, ask another farrier to help you or show you how to use it.
 Alternatively, watch a video or demonstration on how to.
+We also suggesting checking our blog on Horse Shoeing & Hoof Trimming Tips for Success.

-Always ensure that you protect yourself by using the correct PPE equipment such as rubber gloves and masks if not in a ventilated area.
+Finally, always ensure that you protect yourself by using the correct PPE equipment such as rubber gloves and masks if not in a ventilated area.

 All the best Dean Lewis AWCF